jorgesolatre/Personal-Website-/content/posts/CSS 3D SPINNER DICE.md

 ## What I learned with this project

-This project reinforced my knowledge with the "transform" element, I also understood how 3D works in CSS and I discovered the "nth-child ()" function, which I used to place the numbers on the different faces of the die.
+This project reinforced my knowledge with the "transform" property, I also understood how 3D works in CSS and I discovered the "nth-child ()" selector, which I used to place the numbers on the different faces of the die.

 {{< figure src="/images/carbon-dice.png">}}